needle-mirror/com.unity.game-foundation/Documentation~/GameFoundationSdk.md

 ## Initialization

 To use Game Foundation, it must first be initialized in your game, either through code using `GameFoundationSdk.Initialize` (below) or by utilizing the `GameFoundationInit.cs` script which automatically initializes Game Foundation and can even trigger methods in Game Objects within your Hierarchy when initialization completes to enable your game to begin using the package once it's ready.
+To initialize manually, use:

     /// <summary>
     ///     Initialize GameFoundation systems.